sdachen/aweather.github.io/_posts/2018-07-22-distributed-representations-of-sentences-and-documents.md

 ## Algorithm
 - The algorithm maintains dictionary from words to word vectors and paragraphs to paragraph vectors.
 - The learning problem is similar to continuous bag-of-words.
-We build a model to predict a word given the word vector of the surrounding words plus the paragraph vector which the words are from.
+We build a model to predict a word given the word vector of the surrounding words plus the paragraph vector of the paragraph which the words are from.
 See image below for the model.

 ![Paragraph Vector Training Model](/assets/img/machine-learning-papers\2018\distributed-representations-of-sentences-and-documents-1.JPG){: .align-center}